Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Results and Analyses

 \subsubsection{Dimensionality Reduction}

 We as well investigate the effect of dimensionality reduction on FC features.
-It can be seen in Fig. \ref{figure:IV} that PCA compression similarly improves the accuracy for FC layers.
-The optimized dimensions for the RS19 and UCM datasets are with respect to 16 and 32 for all CNN models.
-While for RSSCN7, MAP becomes highest when image representations are with dimensions of 8 for CaffeNet, VGG-VD16, VGG-VD19, and of 16 for VGG-M, GoogLeNet.
+It can be seen in Fig. \ref{figure:IV} that the optimized dimensions of all datasets are in the range of 8-32.
 This demonstrates that PCA compression is also effective for FC features in performance improvement.